 c.
 The requirements of this NPD apply to NASA acquisition contracts initiated following promulgation of this NPD.
 Retroactive application of this NPD to existing acquisition contracts is at the discretion of the applicable NASA program manager and shall be based on a determination of risk related to the retention of existing quality assurance requirements versus implementation of the requirements of this NPD.

 d.
-This NPD does not apply to: management system processes as defined by NPD 1280.1, where such processes do not directly affect product configuration; institutional projects as defined by NPR 7120.5, Chapter 7; software assurance as defined by NPD 2820.1 and NPR 7150.2; procurement of commercial-off-the-shelf (COTS) items; or to contractor support services where such services do not directly affect product configuration.
+This NPD does not apply to: management system processes as defined by NPD 1280.1, where such processes do not directly affect product configuration; information technology and institutional infrastructure projects as defined by NPR 7120.7; software assurance as defined by NPR 7150.2 and NASA-STD-8739.8; procurement of commercial-off-the-shelf (COTS) items; or to contractor support services where such services do not directly affect product configuration.

 a.
 The National Aeronautics and Space Act, 51 U.S.C. § 20113.

 b.
 Guidance on Federal Conformity Assessment, 15 CFR Part 287.